 Many chemicals used in our homes are potentially harmful to children.
-Poisoning is one of the leading causes of injury to children less than five years of age with about 33 children a week being admitted to hospital in Australia because of poisoning5.
+Each week 29 children are admitted to hospital in Australia because of poisoning.

 Poisons Information Centres (13 11 26) around Australia deal with hundreds of calls each day.
-Most of these calls are for children aged three and under.
+Over one-third of these calls are for children under the age of five.